So let me guess…

 Totally fine if so.

-So how do you go about choosing whose program to do?
+So how do you go about choosing which program to do?

 There are hundreds of them out there!